SATISFACTORY ACADEMIC PROGRESS: Policy and Requirements

 How To Calculate the Pace (Pass Rate) Standard:

-This is to ensure a student is completing the academic program within a reasonable overall time frame based on units attempted.
-To meet the standard, students must complete their program of study within 150% of the units required for the degree.
+This requirement is to ensure a student is completing the academic program within a reasonable overall time frame based on units attempted.

 Unit Breakdown